Azure-OSS/.github/profile/README.md

 # About Azure-OSS

-We provide proper PHP integration for Azure service since [Microsoft dropped their SDK support on several of their services](https://azure.microsoft.com/en-us/updates/retirement-notice-the-azure-storage-php-client-libraries-will-be-retired-on-17-march-2024/).
+We provide proper Open Source Community driven PHP integration for Azure service since [Microsoft dropped their SDK support on several of their services](https://azure.microsoft.com/en-us/updates/retirement-notice-the-azure-storage-php-client-libraries-will-be-retired-on-17-march-2024/).

 ## Want to help out? 💚